-I am broadly interested in how ecosystem functioning responds to global climate change impacts such as increased temperatures and rainfall intensification.
-My research uses interdisciplinary approaches to explore how chemical transformations in natural and managed terrestrial ecosystems respond to these global changes.
+I am broadly interested in how ecosystem functioning responds to global climate change impacts such as drought, rainfall intensification, and nitrogen deposition.
+My research uses interdisciplinary approaches to explore how chemical transformations in natural and managed terrestrial ecosystems respond to global changes.

 Soil greenhouse gas emissions in response to intensified precipitation

-Global climate change is predicted to result in increased intensity and variability of precipitation events throughout much of the United States.
-Large rain events can lead to ponding of topographic depressions in otherwise flat agricultural fields, allowing for the occurrence of microbial reactions that produce and consume potent greenhouse gases such as nitrous oxide (N2O).
-My research examines how soil N2O and carbon dioxide emissions respond to large rain events, and if this response is mediated by topographic position.
+Global climate change is predicted to increase the intensity and variability of precipitation events throughout much of the United States.
+Large rain events can lead to flooding of topographic depressions in otherwise flat agricultural fields, stimulating microbial reactions that produce and consume potent greenhouse gases such as nitrous oxide (N2O).
+My dissertation research examined how soil N2O and carbon dioxide emissions respond to large rain events, and if this response is mediated by topographic position.
 Specific projects include:

 Topographic position mediates soil nitrous oxide emissions in response to rainfall